Language

 Once enrolled in classes, your progress through each stage is tracked in your Socinet account.
 The next evaluation after the Pre-Evaluation is the Mid-term Evaluation (중간평가), which you sit after completing Stage 4 classes to progress to Stage 5.

-For the final step, the Comprehensive Evaluation (종합평가) that unlocks F-5 permanent residency or naturalization, see the KIIP Comprehensive Evaluation guide.
+For the final step, the Comprehensive Evaluation (종합평가) that opens the door to F-5 permanent residency or naturalization, see the KIIP Comprehensive Evaluation guide.

 FAQ